 Examples of VC 4461 Violations in California

 Woman A has a disability placard.
-She gives the placard to her daughter, so her daughter can get great parking at the mall.
-Her daughter gets caught unlawfully using a handicapped space when she arrives.
+She gives the placard to her daughter so her daughter can get great parking at the mall.
+When she arrives, her daughter gets caught unlawfully using a handicapped space.
 Both mother and daughter could face VC 4461 charges.

 Man A is driving his disabled son to the movies.
 He drops his son off with his friends.
 He then drives a couple of blocks down the road to have lunch while he waits for his son.
 He parks the car, which has disability license plates, in a handicapped spot at the restaurant.

 Despite the fact that Man A was transporting a disabled person, he has left the reasonable proximity of that person.
-Because of this, he is no longer able to legally use a disabled parking spot.
+Because of this, he is no longer able to use an accessible parking spot legally.
 Man A could face a charge under California VC Section 4461.

 Obtaining a Disability Placard or License Plate

 Facing a charge under VC 4461 can be especially frustrating if you have a legitimate disability.
-It is important to display your DP placard properly anytime you are parking in a disabled parking spot.
+Display your DP placard properly anytime you are parking in a disabled parking spot.
 Even if you have a DP placard, you can still face a charge if it is not hanging in your window.

 Getting a DP license plate can eliminate the hassle of remembering to put up your placard.
-However, at the same time, you cannot use it if you are traveling in another vehicle.
+However, you cannot use it if you are traveling in another vehicle.
 You should be aware of your options for travel parking placards as well.
 If you are renting or borrowing another person’s car, you should pick up one of these temporary placards.

 Related Charges